Mauritius - Paradise Island in the Indian Ocean

 Beaches : White powdery soft sandy beaches which form numerous 'natural bays' around the islands' coastline, with warm, clear tranquil, turquoise sea, ideal for safe bathing, with many a hidden beach resort.

-Hotel Resorts : Are primarily located as "beach resorts", of an extremely high standard with the majority being 4 to 5 star rating - larger than average room sizes, luxury bedding and furniture, exceptional cuisine, gorgeous locations and more - at our 'selective beach resorts'.
+Hotels in Mauritius : Are primarily located as "beach resorts", of an extremely high standard with the majority being 4 to 5 star rating - larger than average room sizes, luxury bedding and furniture, exceptional cuisine, gorgeous locations and more - at our 'selective beach resorts'.
+If you require all inclusive, then why not consider the Shandrani ...excellent choice offering 'top-class-quality at great value'

 Blue Marlin, held in high regard by all who seek her.
 The Beachcomber Paradis resort, has a fleet of 'Challenger Boats' complete with the latest in fishing gear, rods, lines and tackle etc; to enable visitors to engage in the popular sport of 'big-game-fishing' just off the shores of Mauritius. (click)